jpillora/chisel/README.md

       socks
       5000:socks

-    *When the chisel server enables --socks5, remotes can specify "socks" in place of remote-host and remote-port.
+    *When the chisel server has --socks5 enabled, remotes can specify "socks" in place of remote-host and remote-port.
     The default local host and port for a "socks" remote is 127.0.0.1:1080.
 Connections to this remote will terminate